Women of Impact

 Entrepreneur

-Debbie is a Board Member of The Mayor of London’s Business Advisory Board and The Women’s Prize for Fiction, where she Chairs the Development Board.
-She is a Former Evening Standard 'Entrepreneur of the Year’ and Author of the 'Wosskow Review on the Sharing Economy' for the UK government (2015) and former Chair of Sharing Economy UK.
-Debbie was awarded an OBE in June 2016 & received Freedom of the City of London 2019.
-She graduated with an MA in Philosophy and Theology from New College, Oxford.
+Debbie sits on The Mayor of London’s Business Advisory Board and The Women’s Prize for Fiction, where she Chairs the Development Board.
+She was awarded an OBE in 2016 and the Freedom of the City of London in 2019.

 After having her first child, Lyanne became a powerful advocate for postnatal care and later wrote Your Postnatal Body, raising awareness of the gap in support for women in the postnatal period.
 She also works in the charity sector helping small & medium charities on fundraising, research etc., giving voice to women’s experiences after childbirth.